 The watershed is located in the Dry Mixedwood Subregion of the Boreal Mixedwood Ecoregion.
 Several small intermittent streams flow into the lake and drain a watershed that is four times the size of the lake.
-The outlet is a small creek located at the southeast end of the lake that drains eastward to Amisk Lake; it is often blocked by beaver dams.
+The outlet is a small creek located at the southeast end of the lake, and drains eastward into Amisk Lake.
+Beaver dams, however, often block the outlet.
 Tree cover in the watershed consists primarily of trembling aspen and secondarily of white spruce, balsam poplar and white birch.
-Peatlands are also significant and most agricultural activity in the watershed takes place in the southern and northwestern sections.
+Peatlands are also significant and most agricultural activities in the watershed taker place in the southern and northwestern sections.
 The lakeshore has been extensively developed for residential use.

 Skeleton Lake is divided into two basins.
 The north basin is separated from the south basin by a shallow, weedy narrows.
 During the late 1940s, when lake levels were low, the two basins were separated by exposed land at the narrows.
 The north basin is small and deep, with steeply sloping sides that reach a maximum depth of about 17 m.
 The larger south basin slopes gradually to a maximum depth of only 11 m.
-Skeleton Lake is very fertile.
-Blooms of blue-green algae turn the water green in both basins during summer, but average concentrations of algae in the south basin are higher than in the north basin.
-Large aquatic plants are common along the entire shoreline and are particularly dense throughout the narrow channel that joins the two basins.
+Skeleton Lake is very fertile and blooms of blue-green algae turn the water green in both basins during summer months.
+The average concentrations of algae in the south basin are higher than in the north basin.
+Large aquatic plants are common along the entire shoreline and are particularly dense throughout the narrow and very shallow channel that joins the two basins